mwildehahn/pydantic-ai-gepa/README.md

 )
 ```

-Like DSPy signatures, the model docstring becomes system instructions, and field descriptions become input specifications.
-This creates a declarative interface between your data and the agent.
+The model docstring becomes system instructions, and field descriptions become input specs.

 **2. Optimizable Components**

-GEPA can optimize multiple aspects of your agent using evolutionary search:
+GEPA can optimize different parts of your agent:

-- **System prompts** - Agent instructions and context
+- System prompts
-- **Signature fields** - Input/output schema descriptions (when using SignatureAgent)
+- Signature field descriptions (when using SignatureAgent)
-  - Model docstrings → System instructions
-  - Field descriptions → Input/output specifications
-- **Tool descriptions** - Tool docstrings and parameter schemas (when `optimize_tools=True`)
+- Tool descriptions (when `optimize_tools=True`)

-Each component is treated as an evolvable text field.
-GEPA uses reflective mutation (LLM-guided improvements) to iteratively improve all components together:
+All these text components evolve together using LLM-guided improvements:

 ```python
 # Optimize agent with SignatureAgent